Loading the Elevenlabs Text to Speech AudioNative Player...

 I also make use of the space behind a door and attach hanging door shelves on the backs of them.
 Again, the key is to look at all of the unused space in your home and get creative with it.

-5. Use Your Outdoor Space.
-There are many items that can actually be stored outdoors, such as medical supplies, pasta, rice, water (so long as you leave room in the container for expansion), fuels, etc. You can also store food storage sealed in #10 cans outside that are coated with double enamel.
+Use Your Outdoor Space.
+There are many items that can actually be stored outdoors, such as medical supplies, water (so long as you leave room in the container for expansion), fuels, etc. You can also store food storage sealed in #10 cans outside that are coated with double enamel.
 They will only rust if they are dented.
-My husband and I also obtain used 50 gallon barrels from a local cannery (for free) and store extra clothing, sleeping bags, pillows, etc inside after sealing them in bags that suck all of the air out of things.
+I also obtain used 50 gallon barrels from a local cannery (for free) and store extra clothing, sleeping bags, pillows, etc inside after sealing them in bags that suck all of the air out of things.
 (I know, eloquent, eh?)
 That’s a whole lot of space that you can make available from within your home simply by transferring appropriate items outdoors.

 Mind you, I can be a creative “pack rat.”
-When my husband and I got married I was living in an 800 sq. foot apartment, but when we moved into our new home it still required a full-sized moving truck to transport everything.
+When I got married I was living in an 800 sq. foot apartment, but when we moved into our new home it still required a full-sized moving truck to transport everything.
 Many close friends helped us load the truck that day.
 Time and time again these same friends who frequented my home asked me where in the world I had all this stuff “hiding.”
 I was still able to have an inviting home in spite of my food storage.

 Bottom line, if you WANT to store precious goods to help you and your family in an emergency, you will find a way to do it.
 Really.
 I’m not saying you haven’t wanted to up to this point.
 But I hope I’ve helped you ask yourself the right questions to make it a higher priority.